luvolondon/fvtt-module-jitsiwebrtc/README.md

 This is a first version to test the integration into FVTT.
 Have a look at the Issues list for the not yet working features.

 Caution:
 Atm the Jitsi Meet lib only works ok if all users are running a Chromium based browser.
 A solution to add Firefox and Safari to the supported browsers has been announced for April 2020.
 See https://github.com/jitsi/jitsi-meet/issues/4758 for current progress.
 Update: With version 0.2.9 a new version of the API lib is included.
-This could help with problems on FF and Safari.
+This should help with problems on FF and Safari.

 # Installation
 You can install this module by using the following manifest URL : https://raw.githubusercontent.com/luvolondon/fvtt-module-jitsiwebrtc/master/module.json